htcondor/htcondor/docs/automated-workflows/dagman-interaction.rst

 from the DAGs working directory.

 For simple DAG structures this may be alright, but not for complex DAGs.
-To help reduce confusion of where things run or files are written, the :dag-cmd:`JOB` command takes an optional keyword **DIR <path>**.
+To help reduce confusion of where things run or files are written, the :dag-cmd:`NODE` command takes an optional keyword **DIR <path>**.
 This will cause DAGMan to submit the node's job(s) and run the node scripts from the directory specified.

 .. code-block:: condor-dagman
     :caption: Example DAG description with single node specifying node DIR

-    JOB A A.submit DIR dirA
+    NODE A A.submit DIR dirA

 .. code-block:: text
     :caption: Example DAGMan working directory tree